cloudmesh/classes/docs/source/projects.rst

  * Basic
  * Bonus

-You do not require any strong background or programming skills with HPC or Hadoop to complete a final project.
+You do not require strong background or programming skills with HPC or Hadoop to complete a final project.
 We've noticed that, however, there are some difficulties learning Linux systems, shells, or scripts and improving programming skills with parallelization in general.
 You have two options, Basic